LeslyeCream/Syrope/README.md

 ## Features

-- Automatically extracts the main content from any webpage
+- Automatically extracts the main content from any webpage using [Defuddle](https://github.com/kepano/defuddle)
-- Converts web articles to clean Markdown files
-- Maintains formatting, images, links, and structure
-- Automatically generates audio versions of articles (Uses Microsoft Edge's TTS)
+- Automatically generates audio versions of articles (Uses Microsoft Edge's TTS) in your own language
-- Translates articles (Uses Cloudfare AI for translations)
+- Translates articles ([LibreTranslate](https://docs.libretranslate.com/) API or Cloudfare AI) On Android, translations are made using Firefox models thanks to [Offline Translator](https://github.com/DavidVentura/offline-translator)
 - Downloads and embeds images from the article.
-Saves them locally
 - Add custom tags to articles
-- Add metadata (reading time, word count, creation date, author)
+- Add metadata (reading time, word count, creation date, author, etc)
 - Automatically finds and download PDF papers cited in articles
 - Apply custom regex patterns to clean up content
+- Save sources mentioned in the articles

 ---